apollographql/apollo-client/docs/source/how-it-works.md

 }
 ```

-<h3 id='query-intersection'>Intersecting queries</h3>
+<h3 id='query-benefits'>Benefits</h3>

 One of the main things that normalization does for us is decouple the identity of an object from the query that was used to fetch it.
 This means that any time the object with ID `'1'` is changed in the store, any query that involved that object can be updated.
 This has important implications for UI consistency - you don't want to end up in a situation where two parts of your UI that are displaying the same object, but have different content.

 Another great thing about normalization is that it enables smarter data refetching and even basic reactivity.
 For example, you can do a really large query for all of your app's data, then run a smaller query to refetch just some of the objects.
 Since the large query is watching the objects in the store, its result will be updated automatically when the smaller query returns.
 In a similar way, you could listen to a reactive data source like a subscription or a websocket, and push the results into the store, which would also update any interested queries.

-Lastly, normalization will be very important when Apollo Client starts to support Optimistic UI features.
-Optimistic UI will function either by returning fake client results for mutations, or by reaching in and modifying store objects directly, but either way it's important that those updates affect all queries on the page and not just the single UI component that initiated the mutation.
+Lastly, normalization supports Apollo's Optimistic UI features.
+Optimistic UI functions either by returning fake client results for mutations, or by reaching in and modifying store objects directly, but either way it's important that those updates affect all queries on the page and not just the single UI component that initiated the mutation.